fabio1079/kiskadee/doc/monitor.rst

 Monitor - Module to manage kiskadee analysis
 ============================================

-This class is responsible to dequeue packages from `packages_queue` and checks if this package needs to be analyzed.
+This class is responsible to dequeue packages from the `packages_queue` and check which packages need to be analyzed.

 The class defines the following public behaviors: